Panos-Jr/YouTube_Downloader/README.md

 ### **IMAGES**

 **The YouTube DOWNLOADER**

 <img src="https://user-images.githubusercontent.com/84411578/150658052-6056dc07-9f87-4aa4-a7c8-7f2f1b4000c5.png" alt="the_youtube_downloader">

 **FILE NAME** = You should choose a suitable file name for the (**.mp4**) file.
 Any spaces will be removed.
 **URL** = Paste a **VALID** URL.
 If you do NOT, the program will display the [**message**] '**Invalid URL**'

+ALL downloaded VIDEOS will be saved in a `YouTube` folder on your '**Desktop**' directory.

+If a video does support 1080p, the YOUTUBE video will be downloaded (audio and video will be downloaded seperately).
+When downloaded, the audio file and video file will be combined (with the file name you chose).

+However, if the video does not support 1080p, the video will be downloaded and saved inside the downloaded folder (which will be created in the YouTube folder).
+The file name will be the title of the video.

 **NOT responding**!